raelgc/scudcloud/README.md

 Make sure that `File` > `Close to Tray` is checked.

+#### 8. Code blocks are not using fixed width font

+This is the font-family required (i.e., you need of them): `Monaco, Menlo, Consolas, Courier New, monospace`.

 # License

 ScudCloud is is released under the [MIT License](/LICENSE).